healthonnet/hon-lucene-synonyms/README.md

 Testing
 ---------

 Python-based unit tests are in the ```test/``` directory.
-You can run them by following the "Getting Started" directions and then running:
+You can run them using:

 ```
+# launches Solr on localhost:8983.
+Alternatively, you can just follow the "Getting Started" directions
+./run_solr_for_unit_tests.sh /path/to/my/optional/solr-4.1.0.tgz

+# run some Python unit tests against the local Solr on localhost:8983
 nosetests test/
 ```